WE-THE-BEST/BreakOutWTB/README.md

 Defeat the boss by repeatedly hitting him with the ball whle dodging his powerful attacks.

 Once you select your power up, you can't select anther one until you restart the game with R.

+You can view the known bugs and what caused them in the Issues tab here.